romnn/wasm-audio-effect-rack/README.md

 sudo chown $(id -run) /dev/ttyACM0
 ```

+#### TODO (ASAP)

+- Upload pip package with org user so that the name is safe
+- Upload NPM packages with org user so that the names are safe

 #### TODO backend

 - check for existing connections before doing anything else or even starting something
+- move the map function to somewhere where it can be exposed to JS and python
 - limit the amount of messages sent by the backend to be max 60fps
 - make it so that the playback does not stop after one hour but actually wait for an event
 - package the backend in an easy to install gui application for osx, linux and windows